meonkeys/mesos-doc-test/Home.md

 <br/>
 Visit "mesosproject.org":http://mesosproject.org for more details about Mesos.

-_*Please note that Mesos is still in alpha.
-The current version is intended for early testing.*_
+_*Please note that Mesos is still in beta.
+Though the current version is in use in production at Twitter, it may have some stability issues in certain environments.*_

 h4.
 What you'll find on this page</u></b>
 # System Requirements